yuksk/SIDAM/docs/_commands/SIDAMTraceOffset.md

 The offset value in the x- and y-direction, respectively.

 **fill :** ***int {0 or !0}***
-Set !0 to eliminate hidden lines.
+Set !0 to remove hidden lines.